bopeterson/WemosButton/README.md

 ## How to use

-There are two methods, `readButton()` and `readButtonAdvanced()` that are available. `readButton()` is the simple one that only detects when a button is pressed. `readButtonAdvanced()` also detects when a button is released and held pressed for a configurable time.
+There are two methods, `readButton()` and `readButtonAdvanced()` that are available. `readButton()` is the simple one that only detects when a button is pressed. `readButtonAdvanced()` also detects when a button is released and held pressed for a configurable time, or double clicked.
 See examples for more info.

+## Debug modes

+If WEMBUT_DEBUG is defined TRUE in WemosButton.h, the serial monitor can be used to emulate button presses (just simple press, not hold nor double click).
+Enter digit 0 to 8 and send to emulate button D0 to D8 being pressed.